-Pursuant to the "Regulation of the Risk and Control Committee", the RC Committee consist of No. 3 (three) members of the Board of Directors, all non-executive and mostly independent pursuant to the Bylaws and Regulations of the Board of Directors.
-Therefore, the RC Committee is composed of No. 3 (three) members and, specifically, by non-executive Directors: Mrs. Gabriele Michaela Aumann (Chairman), Mr. Federico Fornari Luswergh and Mr. Luigi Sbrozzi.
-It should also be noted that the Chairman, Mrs. Gabriele Michaela Aumann and Mr. Fornari Luswergh are also independent pursuant to Article 148, paragraph 3 of the TUF and Article 3 of the Code Mr. Luigi Sbrozzi he is a non-executive Director.
+Pursuant to the "Regulation of the Risk and Control Committee", the RC Committee consist of No. 3 (three) members of the Board of Directors, all non-executive and mostly independent pursuant to the By-Laws and Regulations of the Board of Directors.
+Therefore, the RC Committee is composed of No. 3 (three) members and, specifically, by non-executive Directors: Mrs. Gabriele Michaela Aumann (Chairwoman), Mr. Federico Fornari Luswergh and Ms Giorgia Rodigari24.
+It should also be noted that the Chairwoman, Mrs. Gabriele Michaela Aumann, is independent pursuant to Article 148, paragraph 3 of the TUF and Article 3 of the Code, Mr. Fornari Luswergh is independent under the TUF25 and Ms. Giorgia Rodigari is a non-executive Director.

-The Chairman of the RC Committee is assigned to Mrs. Aumann, an independent Director with extensive accounting, financial and/or risk management skills, as verified at the time of appointment by the Board of Directors.
+The Chair of the RC Committee is assigned to Mrs. Aumann, an independent Director with extensive accounting, financial and/or risk management skills, as ascertained at the time of her appointment.